acefox86/projecteuler/README.md

-# projecteuler
+#python problems
-solving the problems on projecteuler.net in python.
+solving the problems on in python.